 It is often convenient to summarize the partitioning of the data in a table.
 The degrees of freedom column (df) shows the degrees of freedom for each source of variation.
 The degrees of freedom for the sum of squares explained is equal to the number of predictor variables.
 This will always be 1 in simple regression.
 The error degrees of freedom is equal to the total number of observations minus 2.
-In this example, it is 5-2=3.
+In this example, it is 5 - 2 = 3.
 The total degrees of freedom is the total number of observations minus 1.

-Table 14.3.4: Summary Table for Example Data
+Table 10.3.4: Summary Table i for Example Data Table 10.0.4.
+Summury Tuble or Example Data